banner image

 A trust can play an important role in an asset protection strategy.

-However, if you are concerned about asset protection, then you should seek legal advice. concerning your own circumstances.
+However, if you are concerned about asset protection, then you should seek legal advice about your particular circumstances.

 When should the trustee apply for an ABN for the trust?